vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The transaction output at index 0 shall be the output that burns Synth

-Optionally, but recommended, the covenant should check that output at index 1 is the unconfidential output that sends the full amount of collateral to the address of the Issuer's cold storage (see the discussion of the case when both `Issuer and Oracle`_ keys are compromised, in "`Potential attack vectors`_" section).
+Optionally, but recommended, the covenant should check that output at index 1 is the unconfidential output that sends the full amount of collateral to the address of the issuer's cold storage (see the discussion of the case when both `Issuer and Oracle`_ keys are compromised, in "`Potential attack vectors`_" section).